 Topics covered in this article:

 There are two types of Roma Passes: one lasts for 48 hours and the other for 72 hours.
-The primary difference between the 48h Roma Pass allows you to visit your first museum for free whereas the 72h Roma Pass allows you to visit your first 2 museums for free (with a few exceptions such as the Vatican**).
+The primary difference between the two is that the 48-hour Roma Pass allows you to visit your first museum for free whereas the 72-hour Roma Pass allows you to visit your first 2 museums for free (with a few exceptions such as the Vatican*).
 All of the metro, busses and trams are free for the duration of your Roma Pass but this does NOT include the transportation networks to and from Fiumicino and Ciampino airports.
-The pass also gives you discounts on admission tickets for nearly all of Rome’s museums and cultural sites which includes any and all current exhibitions within the institutions.
+The pass also gives you discounts on admission tickets for nearly all of Rome’s museums and cultural sites and includes any and all current exhibitions within the institutions.

 Please note that many museums in Rome are closed on Mondays as well as December 25, January 1 and May 1.
 Also remember that you must keep your Roma Pass with you at all times to utilize the benefits.
 For more information, please visit the official website.